Axway/api-builder-docs/content/en/docs/best_practices/_index.md

 * Set [NODE_ENV=production](https://expressjs.com/en/advanced/best-practice-performance.html) in the environment for security and performance.

 ## Managing your service

-* The health of your service can be monitored via the health check API `/apibuilderPing.json`
 * The health of your Docker container is monitored via [HEALTHCHECK](https://docs.docker.com/engine/reference/builder/#healthcheck) and uses `./healthcheck.js` to periodically ping the health check API `/apibuilderPing.json`
 * If flow-triggers become unhealthy (e.g. such as an inability to contact Kafka or Solace), your service will shut down as part of best practices for fault-tolerant microservice architecture so that it can [self-heal and auto-restart](https://blog.risingstack.com/designing-microservices-architecture-for-failure/#selfhealing).
 If you are not using Docker/Kubernetes in production, then you will need to employ a process manager (e.g. [pm2](https://pm2.keymetrics.io/)).